David & Carolyn Crow

 GI Joe Sam due to her nature

-Our first fur kid as a couple Kyla was an extroverted, grab life by the throat, Samoyed who was given to us as an engagement present by David’s parents neighbours.
+Our first fur kid as a couple, Kyla, was an extroverted, grab-life-by-the-throat Samoyed—given to us as an engagement present by David’s parents’ neighbours.

-A bright star that was snuffed out much too early.
+A bright star, snuffed out far too early.